Fred ClarkeFred Clifford Clarke

 “I tell you managing a team from the bench is far different from directing from the field,” he said.
 “I would much rather be a playing manager not only because I like to play ball, but because when I am in there playing my mind is on the game, and not filled with the perplexities and troubles of the manager.”

-“I thought I was pretty good if I caught half the fly balls that came to me,” said Clarke.
+“I thought I was pretty good if I caught half the fly balls that came to me,” Clarke said.

-He signed with the Louisville Colonels in 1894.
-He saw immediate success, recording four singles and a triple by using a light bat in his five plate appearances.
-Winning over fans and fellow players alike, he was named manager in 1897 and saw limited success leading the team.
-Hall of Fame executive Barney Dreyfuss purchased the Pittsburgh Pirates in 1899 and brought Clarke and other players from the Colonels to his new club.
+He signed with the Louisville Colonels in 1894 and hit .347 in his first full season in 1895.
+Winning over fans and fellow players alike, Clarke was named manager in 1897 and saw limited success leading the team.
+But when the Colonels ceased play in 1900, Pittsburgh Pirates owner Barney Dreyfuss brought several of the best Louisville players to Pittsburgh – including Clarke and Honus Wagner.

 Dreyfuss immediately named Clarke captain/manager.
-The team went from a 7th place finish in 1899 to second place in Clarke’s first season in 1900.
+The team went from a seventh place finish in 1899 to second place in Clarke’s first season in in Pittsburgh in 1900.
 Clarke led the Pirates to pennants from 1901-1903 and 1909 and a World Series championship in 1909.

-“You’ve got to love baseball and want to play it above all else,” said Clarke.
+“You’ve got to love baseball and want to play it above all else,” Clarke said.
 “You have to take every opportunity to practice and play.
 And not be discouraged.
 The most important thing is desire.”

-Clarke batted better than .300 11 times, stole more than 30 bases seven times and led NL left fielders in fielding percentage nine times.
+Clarke batted better than .300 11 times, stole more than 30 bases seven times and led NL left fielders in fielding percentage twice.
 As a manager, Clarke won 1,602 games with a .576 winning percentage.

 “As a player, Clarke's name will go down in history as one of the greatest in the game.
 In his prime, he was a remarkable batsman,” said sportswriter William Slocum.